slateci/slateci.github.io/_docs/cluster/manual/containerd.md

 ---

 The SLATE platform uses `containerd` as the container run-time.
-Complete the following steps to install and configure `containerd` on your system.
+Complete the following steps to install and configure `containerd` for your cluster.

 ## Load Kernel Modules